Government reverses visa rule for Heathrow transit passengers

 Heathrow handles the vast majority of passengers changing planes in the UK.
 Manchester airport also has a transit facility, but with far fewer users.

-The Home Office also announced an increase in the price of an ETA from £10 to £16.
-It is not known when the rise will take effect.
+The Home Office also announced a potential increase in the price of an ETA from £10 to £16.
+It is not known when a rise might take effect.

-Starting on 3 April 2025, all visitors to the UK apart from British and Irish citizens will need an ETA.
+Starting on 2 April 2025, all arrivals in the UK apart from British and Irish citizens, holders of UK visas and those remaining in “airside” transit will need an ETA.

 Join our commenting forum